A High Neck Tip That Can Help You Reach New Heights

 - Wear heels.
 Flats will make your whole look flat.

-- Pulling off a high necks is also dependent on your face structure and cleavage. for a
+- Pulling off high necks is also dependent on your face structure and cleavage.

 - Never underestimate a good tuck, whether with a skirt or jeans.